 Are you starting a new business that has not been licensed before?

-Do you want to sell products from your farm or garden without adding any ingredients?
+Do you want to sell products from your farm or garden (with no added off-farm/purchased ingredients)?

-Will you be producing and selling food out of your home?
+Do you want to produce and sell food out of your home?

-Who will you sell most (>51%) of your food to (who is your primary customer)?
+Who do you think you will sell most of your food to (51% or more of your total sales)?
+(Who is your primary target customer?)

-Be as specific as possible, including details about processing, preserving, or packaging (e.g., plastic-wrapped caramel-dipped apples, canned pickled vegetables, fresh soft serve ice cream and deli sandwiches, prepackaged candy and soda, canned homemade fruit jam, freeze-dried packaged meals, etc.).
+Be as specific as possible, including details about processing, preserving, or packaging (e.g., Raw meats, jerky, fresh seafood, frosted cupcakes, canned pickled vegetables, prepackaged candy and soda, freeze-dried packaged meals, etc.).

-Are you only selling prepackaged foods that someone else packaged?
+Are you only planning on selling prepackaged foods that someone else manufactured and packaged?

 Where do you plan to sell your food?